“So, um, what are you driving now?”

 Asking about someone’s biggest challenge not only adds some serious meat to the conversational platter, but it might just help frame things or provide a fresh insight in the mind of the person you’re speaking to.

 Keeping the conversation going and being helpful?
 Love it.

 You might think that I’ve lost it at this point.
 Cheese?
 Well, while this appeals to my flippant and often ridiculous sense of humor, throwing in a curve ball cuts through the expectation that everyone needs to be “professional,” often makes people laugh, and gives a shot of energy into proceedings.

 A question like this might result in a story about a beautiful meal in Europe, it might turn into a debate about what the king of cheese is, or it might get into a conversation about a local farmers market.

 You might be surprised; don’t disqualify the flippant as a conversation-starter.

 The Golden Rule

-As a final point, the golden rule of conversation starters isn’t to rack your brain for another story or another bunch of details about a story you’ve already told.
+As a final point, the golden rule of networking conversation starters isn’t to rack your brain for things to talk about or another bunch of details about a story you’ve already told.
 Nobody likes hanging out with that guy.
 You don’t need to be interesting (although chances are you already are), you just need to be interested.